 As an added extra, to get to these gardens you have to take one of the most scenic drives of the Big Island!

 Admission to the gardens: Take note, admission to the gardens is not free.
-The fee for one day is $30 for adults, children ages 6 – 12 are $22 (kamaʻaina rates are $22 for adults and $15 for keiki).
-Children under 6 are free (2023 rates).
+The fee for one day is $35 for adults, children ages 6 – 12 are $25 (kamaʻaina rates are $33 for adults).
+Children under 6 are free (2026 rates).
 The gardens are opened daily between 9 am and 5 pm, but the latest admission is at 4 pm.

 You receive a trail guide when you purchase your ticket to the gardens.
 Try not to miss the bird aviary and the seascapes at the lower end of the gardens.
-Take some time to sit down and take in the sights, smells, and sounds at different places to get immersed in this peaceful place.
+The lower portion of the trail opens onto Onomea Bay and is a good place to stop.

 The lush Hawaii Tropical Bioreserve & Gardens are our favorite place on the Big Island to admire the plants and flowers from the rainforest